How Is A Weekend at Woodloch Pines?

 The Bottom Line

-We would go back to Woodloch for a weekend vacation, ideally with another family, so we could take advantage of the very safe environment to let the kids roam around on their own while we kayak or relax (and maybe even try the spa at the upscale lodge down the road).
+We would go back to Woodloch Resort for a weekend vacation, ideally with another family, so we could take advantage of the very safe environment to let the kids roam around on their own while we kayak or relax (and maybe even try the spa at upscale Woodloch Lodge nearby).
 We might research nearby trails for biking and hiking.
 We might also try winter when there are activities like snow-shoeing and tubing.
 Rates range from $115 during low season (fall midweek) to a bit over $300 for peak school-break weeks.
 Given the big room, food, activities and setting we think it presents a good value.

 And who knows. maybe someone who looks like Patrick Swayze will ask me to dance next time.